Red imported fire ant: Distribution and habitat

 These ants are native to Argentina, and the red imported fire ant most likely came from here when they first invaded the United States; in particular, populations of these ants have been found in the provinces of Chaco, Corrientes, Formosa, Santiago del Estero, Santa Fe, and Tucumán.
 The northeastern regions of Argentina are the most credible guess where the invading ants originate.
 In Brazil, they are found in northern Mato Grosso and in Rondônia and in São Paulo state.
-The red imported fire ant and S. saevissima are parapatric in Brazil, with contact zones known in Mato Grosso do Sul, Paraná state and São Paulo.
+The red imported fire ant and S. saevissima are parapatric in Brazil, with contact zones known in Mato Grosso do Sul, Paraná, and São Paulo.
 In Paraguay they are found throughout the country, and have been recorded in Boquerón, Caaguazú, Canindeyú, Central, Guairá, Ñeembucú, Paraguarí, and Presidente Hayes departments; Trager claims that the ant is distributed in all regions of the country.
 They are also found in a large portion of northeastern Bolivia and, to a lesser extent, in northwestern Uruguay.

 The red imported fire ant is able to dominate altered areas and live in a variety of habitats.
 It can survive the extreme weather of the South American rain forest, and in disturbed areas, nests are seen frequently alongside roads and buildings.
 The ant has been observed frequently around the floodplains of the Paraguay River.
 In areas where water is present, they are commonly found around: irrigation channels, lakes, ponds, reservoirs, rivers, streams, riverbanks, and mangrove swamps.
 Nests are found in agricultural areas, coastlands, wetlands, coastal dune remnants, deserts, forests, grasslands, natural forests, oak woodland, mesic forest, leaf-litter, beach margins, shrublands, alongside rail and roads, and in urban areas.
 In particular, they are found in cultivated land, managed forests and plantations, disturbed areas, intensive livestock production systems, and greenhouses.
 Red imported fire ants have been found to invade buildings, including medical facilities.
 In urban areas, colonies dwell in open areas, especially if the area is sunny.
 This includes: urban gardens, picnic areas, lawns, playgrounds, schoolyards, parks, and golf courses.
 In some areas, there are on average 200 mounds per acre.
 During winter, colonies move under pavements or into buildings, and newly mated queens move into pastures.
 Red imported fire ants are mostly found at altitudes between 5 and 145 m above sea level.